 If today Manchester United were making their debut in a brand new Stadium it would undoubtedly be major news.
-Yet this was far from the case when Old Trafford first threw open its doors more than a century ago in February 1910 for the first of many subsequent thrilling matches against arch rivals Liverpool that the away side won 4-3 after being 2-0 down at half time in a Division 1 match.
+Yet this was far from the case when Old Trafford first threw open its doors more than a century ago on 19 February 1910 for the first of many subsequent thrilling matches against arch rivals Liverpool that the away side won 4-3 after being 2-0 down at half time in a Division 1 match.

 Much more important for football fans that weekend were the matches between the last 16 of the then biggest competition in the world - the FA Cup, with ties that included Barnsley [eventual finalists] against WBA and Newcastle [eventual winners for the first time] against Blackburn Rovers.